code2811/salary-finder/README.md

 # salary finder app

 ## Description
-this is an app that helps you to see estimated salary depending on the career ,location and years of experience.
+This app helps you see estimated salaries depending on your career, location, and years of experience.

 ## Features
 - Search Functionality